-Caregiving places demands on people.
+Caregiving can be extremely challenging at times.
 There is no one profile of a caregiver, a caregiver’s situation, or the duration of the caregiving experience.
-Caregiving can range from periodic phone calls and visits from distant caregivers, buying groceries or managing money, to the daily duties of personal care.
-Caregiving responsibilities may also be spread over several households and beyond family to friends and acquaintances.
+Caregiving can range from periodic phone calls and visits, to buying groceries or managing money, to the daily duties of personal care.

 Information, training, decision support, respite, problem solving alternatives, and social support are among the things offered as services to caregivers.
 In Idaho there are several programs to aid caregivers with their responsibilities and challenges.

 In-home respite is a service designed to encourage and support efforts of caregivers to maintain functionally or cognitively impaired individuals at home.
 Paid respite staff and volunteers provide companionship or personal care services, or both, when needed and appropriate for the care recipient and the caregiver.